krother/machine_learning/linear_regression/gradient_descent.rst

 ::

    1. set all model parameters to random values
-   2. calculate the partial derivative of the loss function (the MSE) for each parameter
+   2. calculate the partial derivative of the loss function for each parameter
-   3. multiply each derivatives with the learning rate :math:`\eta`
+   3. multiply each derivatives with the learning rate
    4. modify the model parameters by the resulting vector
    5. repeat steps 2-4 until the loss function does not change